SurrealAI/surreal/docs/surreal_tmux.md

 # Install and Run SURREAL Locally
-This guide will allow you to setup Surreal on a local machine.
+This guide will allow you to setup Surreal on your local machine.
 Multiple processes are managed through tmux using the `surreal-tmux` commandline interface.
 [Requirements](#requirements)
 [Install Surreal](#install-surreal)
 [Create and run an experiment](#Create-and-run-an-experiment)